 A split second later:

-You can read guidebooks all you want, but most publications won’t provide you with travel tips for New York City that emphasize the subtle nuances of local culture.
+You can read guidebooks all you want, but most publications just won’t explain the subtle nuances of local culture.

 These books fail to warn you about all the mistakes that a lot of first time visitors make.
 And trust me, no one wants to be THAT guy.

-Being the kind, loving, caring, and considerate New Yorker that I am (if you have any more positive adjectives to describe me, please don’t hold back), I’ve created a list of tips for visiting New York City for the first time; tips that will help you navigate the mean streets of New York City like well, a real New Yorker.
+Being the kind, loving, caring, and considerate New Yorker that I am (if you have any more positive affirmations for me, please do not hestiate to share them with me in the comments below), I’ve created a list of handy, NYC tips that will be uber-helpful to any first time visitor to the Big Apple; tips that will help you navigate the not-so-mean streets of New York City like well, a real New Yorker.

 Get those jazz hands ready for this epic post.